Democratic Kampuchea: Society

 According to Pol Pot, Cambodia was made up of four classes: peasants, proletariat, bourgeoisie, and feudalists.
 Post-revolutionary society, as defined by the 1976 constitution of Democratic Kampuchea, consisted of workers, peasants, and "all other Kampuchean working people."
-No allowance was made for a transitional stage such as China's New Democracy in which "patriotic" landlord or bourgeois elements were permitted to play a role in socialist construction.
-Sihanouk writes that in 1975 he, Khieu Samphan, and Khieu Thirith went to visit Zhou Enlai, who was gravely ill.
+No allowance was made for a transitional stage such as China's "New Democracy" in which "patriotic" landlord or bourgeois elements were permitted to play a role in socialist construction.
+Sihanouk writes that in 1975 he, Khieu Samphan, and Ieng Thirith went to visit Zhou Enlai, who was gravely ill.
 Zhou warned them not to attempt to achieve communism in a single step, as China had attempted in the late 1950s with the Great Leap Forward.
 Samphan and Thirith "just smiled an incredulous and superior smile."
 Khieu Samphan and Son Sen later boasted to Sihanouk that "we will be the first nation to create a completely communist society without wasting time on intermediate steps."

+The Khmer Rouge divided society into three categories, including: